2011 Comprehensive Conservation and Management Plan Update

-The Comprehensive Conservation and Management Plan for the Lower Columbia River serves as the strategic plan for the Lower Columbia Estuary Partnership.
+The Comprehensive Conservation and Management Plan for the lower Columbia River serves as the strategic plan for the Lower Columbia Estuary Partnership.
 It guides all our activities and annual work.
-All National Estuary Programs are tasked with developing and implementing a Management Plan.
+All National Estuary Programs are tasked with developing and implementing a Comprehensive Conservation and Management Plan.

-In 2011, we updated our Comprehensive Conservation and Management Plan with new, streamlined actions, detailed below.
+In 2011, we updated the Comprehensive Conservation and Management Plan with new, streamlined actions, detailed below.

 Shared Actions